Kind words are worth much and cost little. This creates opportunity: when you can’t out-spend the competition, the solution is to out-support them.

 Rather, that is your world before support metrics.
 Your world after is clicking the “Time Tracking” tag and gaining immediate access to data that tells you how many emails you receive about the feature, as well as how long it takes your team to handle the conversations.

-Although great data cannot guarantee good decision-making, it’s better than flying blind.
+Although great data cannot guarantee good decision-making, it’s better than winging it.
 The right data will help you keep your team in the loop.
 “Here’s how we did this week” becomes easy and valuable.
 Satisfaction Ratings top it off by allowing you to see where support interactions went really well (or very wrong).
 Both are learning opportunities.

 Better learning results in meaningful improvements.
 Being able to see through the haze of a thousand of emails is illuminating, and an important step in getting there is not relying solely on your gut.